Cancel anytime

 History and Background

-Commercial Metals Company (CMC) was founded in 1915 as a scrap metal brokerage firm.
-It has evolved into a global manufacturer, recycler, and fabricator of steel and metal products.
+Commercial Metals Company (CMC) was founded in 1915 as a scrap metal brokerage firm in Dallas, Texas.
+It has evolved into a global metals recycling, manufacturing, and fabrication company with operations across North America and Europe.
+Significant milestones include expanding into steel production in the 1950s and diversifying into fabrication and distribution services.

 Core Business Areas

-- Americas Mills: Manufactures steel from recycled metal using electric arc furnace (EAF) technology.
-Products include rebar, merchant bar, and wire rod.
+- Americas Mills: This segment manufactures steel products, including rebar, merchant bar, and wire rod.

-- Americas Fabrication: Fabricates, distributes, and installs reinforcing steel and related products.
-Provides engineering and detailing services for construction projects.
+- Americas Fabrication: This segment fabricates, distributes, and installs reinforcing steel and related products.

 Leadership and Structure

 Barbara R. Smith is the Chairman of the Board, President, and Chief Executive Officer.
-The company has a traditional corporate structure with executive leadership overseeing each business segment.
+The company has a traditional hierarchical organizational structure with regional and functional leadership teams reporting to the CEO.

 Top Products and Market Share